GregoryBensa/claude-code-sandbox/README.md

 - `containerPrefix`: Custom prefix for container names
 - `claudeConfigPath`: Path to Claude configuration file
 - `dockerSocketPath`: Custom Docker/Podman socket path (auto-detected by default)
+- `enableGpu`: Enable GPU support for the container (boolean)
+- `gpuDevices`: Specify GPU devices - can be string like "0,1" or "all", or array like [0, 1]

 #### Mount Configuration